 To put it simply, when pregnant, you need both psychological and physical support to keep your health at its best.
 According to the American Pregnancy Association, massage therapy can help reduce depression, anxiety, and other symptoms, but using a massage gun during pregnancy is a simple way to reap those benefits at home.

-However, percussion massages for pregnant women can be quite technical and require caution when used.
-You can use a massage gun on your own only if you use it on your body's specific parts outlined in the article.
+However, percussion massages for pregnant women can be quite technical and require caution.
+You can use a massage gun on your own.
+However, you should only use it on the specific body parts outlined in this article.

-These therapy massages can release endorphins and induce a relaxing sensation for both the baby and the mother.
-In case you have swollen legs and feet, a therapeutic foot massage will do wonders.
+These therapy massages can release endorphins and relax both the baby and the mother.
+If you have swollen legs and feet, a therapeutic foot massage will do wonders.

 So, who can give you a percussion massage?
 That’s up to you to choose.
-You you can consult a professional massager to perform the task or if you own a massager, you can even do it on your own or ask your partner to do it.
+You can consult a professional masseuse to perform the task.
+If you own a massager, you can do it on your own or ask your partner to do it.
 Choose whatever you are most comfortable with.

-However, percussion massage does not negatively impact the upper part of your body, i.e., shoulders, neck, and back.
+However, using a massage gun during pregnancy does not negatively impact the upper part of your body (i.e., shoulders, neck, and back).
 Percussion or deep tissue massages cause problems if you perform them on your lower back, thighs, lower legs, and abdominal area during your pregnancy.
-The point is to avoid overstimulation in lower body parts as it can cause blood clotting.
+Avoid overstimulation in lower body parts as it can cause blood clotting.

 Percussion massagers are only safe when used on upper body parts like shoulders, neck, and back.
 Make sure to avoid your lower legs, lower back, thighs, and stomach.
 Overusing it can be risky for your baby, so don't play around with anything on your own.
 Do your research well and follow the proper guidelines from your doctor.